-If you’d rather offer a one-click apply option instead, go to Coupon data > One Click Apply Notification and turn on the Enable one click apply option:
+If you’d instead offer a one-click apply option instead, go to Coupon data > One Click Apply Notification and turn on the Enable one-click apply option:

 Advanced Coupons enables you to configure the text of the one-click apply button that appears during the checkout process.
 If a cart doesn’t meet the conditions that you set, customers will also see a message that you decide on beforehand.